AzureIoTGBB/iot-edge-configuration-manager/README.md

 # IoT Edge Configuration Management

-This project provides an approach to configure variables workloads on a fleet of IoT Edge.
+This project provides an approach to configure workloads on a fleet of IoT Edge.
 A workload is a one or more Docker Containers running as IoT Edge Modules.

 <br>